kuprogrammingclub/Weekly-Problems-2016-2017/Week01_Sep14/05_Advanced1/README.md

 __Source__:
 https://www.reddit.com/r/dailyprogrammer/comments/40rs67/20160113_challenge_249_intermediate_hello_world/

-####Description
+### Description

 Use either an Evolutionary or Genetic Algorithm to evolve a solution to the fitness functions provided!

-####Input description
+### Input description

 The input string should be the target string you want to evolve the initial random solution into.
-The target string (and therefore input) will be 'Hello, world!'
+The target string (and therefore input) will be 'Hello, world!'.
 However, you want your program to initialize the process by randomly generating a string of the same length as the input.
 The only thing you want to use the input for is to determine the fitness of your function, so you don't want to just cheat by printing out the input string!

-####Output description
+### Output description

+The ideal output of the program will be the evolutions of the population until the program reaches 'Hello, world!'
+(if your algorithm works correctly).
+You want your algorithm to be able to turn the random string from the initial generation to the output phrase as quickly as possible!

 ```
-The ideal output of the program will be the evolutions of the population until the program reaches 'Hello, world!' (if your algorithm works correctly).
-You want your algorithm to be able to turn the random string from the initial generation to the output phrase as quickly as possible!
 Gen: 1  | Fitness: 219 | JAmYv'&L_Cov1
 Gen: 2  | Fitness: 150 | Vlrrd:VnuBc
 Gen: 4  | Fitness: 130 | JPmbj6ljThT